majacQ/circleci-docs/jekyll/_cci2/configuration-cookbook.md

 ```
 In the above example, note that you first need to invoke the `circleci/slack@x.y.z` orb before running your workflow, which then enables you to send your notification with its associated `message` and `webhook`.

 There are several parameters for you to customize your Slack notifications that aren't shown here.
-For more detailed information about this orb and its functionality, refer to the Slack orb in the [CircleCI Orb Registry](https://circleci.com/orbs/registry/orb/circleci/slack).
+For more detailed information about this orb and its functionality, refer to the Slack orb in the [CircleCI Orb Registry](https://circleci.com/developer/orbs/orb/circleci/slack).

-### Notifying a Slack Channel With Custom Messages
+### Notifying a Slack channel with custom messages

 Another type of notification you can create using the CircleCI Slack orb is a notification with a custom message created by you.
 This type of notification is useful when you want to deliver a detailed message to your recipients that is specific to a workflow, job, or project.